How to Feed Malnourished Horses

 There is not a one-sized-fits-all recipe for returning malnourished horses to good health.
 Each horse’s recovery plan must be individualized to their situation.
 The list below offers guidelines for caring for malnourished horses that should be tailored accordingly.

-- Day 1 – Examination by experienced veterinarian to ensure the horse is medically stabilized.
+- On day 1, set up an examination by experienced veterinarian to ensure the horse is medically stabilized.

 - Accurately evaluate the horse’s body condition score (BCS).